chaveniajeffry/lords-mobile-account-management/README.md

   </ol>
 </ol>
 <br>
-This will be my last project in 2023
+This will be my last project in 2023.
+This will have a simple documentation on how to install in from start to finish.
+I use virtual environment (venv) to isolate the needed packages that will be included in this project.